aws/aws-toolkit-vscode/designs/resourceCache/design.md

 ## Requirements

-The resource cache has some unique requirements that make sense to implement in a re-usable way on-top of a known in-memory caching implementation ([Guava][5]):
+The resource cache has some unique requirements that make sense to implement in a re-usable way:
 - Ability to cache a resource (or list of resources) by AWS [Region][6] / Account ([Credential][7])
 - Time-based expiration, customizable by resource-type (some resources are more dynamic than others)
 - The ability to fall-back to stale data in the event of a failed refresh (e.g. the developers machine is offline)